-Doctors, physios and everyone else tells us we must eat healthily.
-This photo shows fish and vegetables piled high: all first for suitability.
-But, when flat out with fatigue, who of us has time or energy to cook a similar meal; all I want to do is open the fridge door and grab enough to keep me going.
+But, when flat out with fatigue, which one of us has time or energy to cook a similar meal ?
+All I want to do is open the fridge door and grab enough to keep me going.

-Then we are told that we must change our diet and eat more plants.
-But when you are too tired to take in any more information, what is one to do?
+Now we are frequently told to change our diet and eat more plants.
+But this can go over your head when you are too tired to take in any more information.
+So what is one to do?

-When a cookbook was published by a cancer hospital, I read it avidly looking for simple ideas for easy-to-prepare and suitable meals.
-I am sure it will make loads of money for charity, BUT opening the book the first recipe I saw had 18 different ingredients, including hot spices.
-Sadly a no-no for me: when I am tired picking three things to make something is about my limit, and my drugs do not like hot spices.
+Recently a cookbook was published by a cancer hospital, I read it avidly looking for simple ideas for easy-to-prepare,healthy meals.
+I am sure it will make loads of money for the hospital, BUT opening the book the first recipe I saw had 18 different ingredients, including hot spices. (a no-no for many on cancer drugs).
+And when tired, picking three things to make something is about my limit.

-Also, anyone with Bowel or similar cancers may not be able eat nuts, seeds, whole grains, dried fruits, veg or fruit skins, and must avoid fibre at all costs which can include being very careful with raw veg and salads .
+Also, anyone with Bowel or similar cancers may not be able to digest spices, and must watch out for nuts, seeds, whole grains, dried fruits, veg or fruit skins, avoiding fibre which can include being very careful with raw veg and salads .
 So I would say ‘most cancers can be helped by ….but with a few in the gut one should be careful about eating fibre , spices and whole foods ‘.

 Friends tell me if they have such a cancer, and want to go out to eat, phone the restaurant beforehand.
 Today many restaurants have their menus online, so choose something you can eat, and suggest any modifications to suit your diet.
 I have been lucky – given warning in advance I generally find restaurants have been very helpful.

 Livestrong has good advice